-GINA 2014 represented the first major revision of the strategy report since 2006.
-It was developed in the context of major changes in our understanding of airways disease, a focus on risk reduction as well as on symptom control, widespread interest in personalized asthma treatment, and extensive evidence about how to effectively translate and implement evidence into changes in clinical practice.^{3,4}
+In 2014, a major revision of the GINA report was published.
+It was developed in the context of major changes in our understanding of airways disease, a focus on risk reduction as well as on symptom control, widespread interest in personalized asthma treatment, and extensive evidence about how to effectively translate and implement evidence into changes in clinical practice. ^{3,4} There were also substantial changes to the structure and layout of the report in 2014, with many new tables and flow-charts to communicate key messages for clinical practice.
+To further improve the utility of the report, detailed background information was placed in an Appendix on the GINA website (www.ginasthma.org), rather